ipfs/ipfs-update/README.md

 ## Custom IPFS gateway URL

 By default, `ipfs-update` uses https://ipfs.io as the gateway URL.
-If you wish to use your own IPFS gateway URL, please export it via the environment variable `IPFS_CUSTOM_GATEWAY_URL`.
+If you wish to use your own IPFS gateway URL, please export it via the environment variable `IPFS_GATEWAY`.

 For example: